Preparing Business Clients for Mediation: A Neutral’s Perspective

 • Understand timing, cost, and uncertainty

-• Evaluate settlement options in context
+• Evaluate settlement options against stated goals

 Preparing Clients for the Mediation Process Itself